OkunaOrg/okuna-api/docs/COMMUNITY_GUIDELINES.md

 #### On non-sexual nudity

-We might allow such thing in the future, however not before having a solid content reporting and filtering mechanisms in place.
+We might allow this in the future, however not before we have solid content reporting and filtering mechanisms in place

 If it's not on a painting or sculpture, please abstain yourself from sharing any kind of nudity on the platform.